Account planning: Account planners, strategic planners, planners

 The ultimate goal of the planner is to work with consumers as partners in the process of developing advertising.
-This relationship with the consumer allows planners to involve their input at every stage of the process and to inform and inspire creative ideas that guide and validate the resulting campaign in the consumers interests.
+This relationship with the consumer allows planners to involve their input at every stage of the process and to inform and inspire creative ideas that guide and validate the resulting campaign in the consumers' interests.
 Planners are the “consumer's representative” of the account team.
 According to Jon Steel advertising can exist without account planning, but planners add an element of creativity to the advertising mix.
 They are typically people who are interested in meeting people and talking to the consumers.
 Planners want to find out what makes people tick and use that market information and research data to guide the campaign process.
-It is the planner's job to take all this information and funnel it down into a short idea that helps inspire and directionalize the creative department.
+It is the planner's job to take all this information and funnel it down into a short idea that helps inspire and direct the creative department.